Antonis Manikas

 Antonis Manikas (Αντώνης Μανίκας, born 9 February 1959) is a Greek retired international professional association football player, who played as goalkeeper, and coach.
-He is the current scouting director of Super League Greece 2 club Iraklis.

 Playing career

+Club

-As a player, Manikas was a goalkeeper.
+Manikas was a goalkeeper.
 He spent the majority of his career with Panionios, but also played for Levadiakos, PAS Giannina, Ethnikos Piraeus, and Kallithea.

+International

-During his career Manikas earned 2 caps for Greece.
+Manikas earned 2 caps for Greece.
 He made his debut in a friendly against Romania on 11 March 1987.

 Managerial career

-As a manager, Manikas was announced as Ethnikos Piraeus manager on 6 June 2008, but he officially resigned on 10 October 2008, after just four weeks of the Beta Ethniki 2008–09 season.
+As a manager, Manikas was announced as the manager of Ethnikos Piraeus on 6 June 2008, but he officially resigned on 10 October 2008, after just four weeks of the Beta Ethniki 2008–09 season.